Feeling lost in the world of coffee? Here's an uncomplicated explanation of everything

 (Image credit: Future)

 The Big Shot is Ashley's second coffee category.
-He says 'this is also a very straightforward coffee.
+He says 'This is also a very straightforward coffee.
 It's like The Heroine, but it's bigger and brasher.
 It's more intense, like a gooey chocolate brownie.
-It's no more complex, just richer'.
+It's no more complex, just richer.'
 This type of coffee will have notes of dark chocolate, fudge, and vanilla.
 Lots of Ethiopian beans will suit this type of coffee, but always check the notes on the packaging.

 Ashley then switches into more complex bean types.
 He calls the next one The Smart Cookie.
 This is a lot lighter and a much more elegant cup of coffee.
 It has notes of honey and florals, which are characteristic to African beans.
 This is my favorite sort of coffee.

 If none of those sound appealing to you, Ashley suggests looking towards a 'richer, malty, more nutty and complex coffee'.
 He calls this The Genius.
-He says to look for pecan notes rather than sweet hazelnut, because they offer more of a bite.
+He says to look for pecan notes rather than sweet hazelnut because they offer more of a bite.

 There's a touch of acidity to them, which he said 'are a bit like a raisin.
-They're sweet, with a little something else at the end'.
-Ashley recommends using these when you make cold brew coffee (which takes us on another tangent, where Ashley explains that your plastic water bottle will make cold brew to rival even the best cold brew coffee makers.
+They're sweet, with a little something else at the end.'
+Ashley recommends using these when you make cold brew coffee (which takes us on another tangent, where Ashley explains that your plastic water bottle will make a cold brew to rival even the best cold brew coffee makers.
 I'm testing this theory at the moment and will update you with my thoughts).

 Cold brew coffee on a stoneware table